multilogue/symposium/README.md

     {"role": "human",   "name": "alex",     "content": "Let's discuss human nature."}
 ]
 ```
 The utility functions stored in the `adapters` sub-package transform incoming and outgoing messages of particular model from this format to a model-specific format and back from the format of its' response to the following output format.
+This includes the text synthesis with older (but in)
 ## Output format
 The unified standard used by this package is:
 ```python